We’ve rounded up the best Carnival Liberty tips to help you maximize your cruise vacation.

-Pro Tip: the Szechuan sauce is pretty spicy.
+Pro Tip: the Szechuan sauce is pretty spicy!

-You have an option of chicken, beef and pulled pork.
-Along with sides like coleslaw, potato salad, mac and cheese and baked beans.
+You have an option of chicken, beef, and pulled pork, along with sides like coleslaw, potato salad, mac and cheese, and baked beans.

-6. Take advantage of the Adult-only pool
+6. Take advantage of the adults-only pool.

 Carnival has been moving away from having adult-only pools.
 If you’re on Carnival Liberty, make sure you head to the back of the ship if you want to avoid getting splashed.

-7. Attend the Mardi Gras party
+7. Attend the Mardi Gras party.

 This is the best event on board for those who aren’t afraid to get up and move.
-If you’re a bit shy, don’t worry, there will be a ton of others right up there with you!
+If you’re a bit shy, don’t worry — there will be a ton of others right up there with you!

-Make sure to be down on the dance floor of the lobby if you want Mardi Gras beads, they can only throw them so far.
+Make sure to be down on the dance floor of the lobby if you want Mardi Gras beads; they can only throw them so far.
 The event starts with selecting a Mardi Gras king and queen, for which the candidates are randomly selected by the cruise director who is hosting the event.

-8. Order some sushi
+8. Order some sushi.

 Don’t be deceived if there is little to no line.
 After you place your order, you’ll be given a buzzer, so you really have no idea how many people’s orders are ahead of yours.

-If not, don’t waste the fresh air by eating it inside, walk a little way forward or aft and find an outside table.
-Sushi-at Sea is open from 12–10 pm on embarkation and sea days, and from 5–10 pm on port days.
+If not, don’t waste the fresh air by eating it inside; walk a little ways forward or aft and find an outside table.
+Sushi at Sea is open from 12–10 p.m. on embarkation and sea days, and from 5–10 p.m. on port days.

-9. Eat Sea-day Brunch
+9. Eat Seaday Brunch.

-10. Go on the water slide
+10. Go on the water slide.

-The Liberty only has one water slide, but it’s a really good one.
+The Liberty only has one water slide, but it’s a good one.
 If there’s a line, it’s worth waiting for at least once.
 Without a line, you’ll want to go a few times!
-This probably varies by cruise and even day-to-day, but the water wasn’t cold which made it easy to enjoy.
+This probably varies by cruise and even day-to-day, but the water wasn’t cold, which made it easy to enjoy.

 11. Get pizza delivered — anywhere on the ship!

-It will cost you $5 per pizza (tip annoyingly not included), but you don’t have to wait in line or lose the deck chair you finally acquired!
+It will cost you $5 per pizza (tip not included), but you don’t have to wait in line or lose the deck chair you finally acquired!

 READ MORE: Carnival Pizza Delivery Review

-12. Go Up to the Sky Deck to Lay Out
+12. Go Up to the Sky Deck to Lay Out.

-13. BlueIguana Cantina Serves Breakfast
+13. BlueIguana Cantina Serves Breakfast.

-BlueIguana Cantina not only serves tacos and burritos during lunch, but also a killer breakfast burrito in the morning.
+BlueIguana Cantina not only serves tacos and burritos during lunch but also a killer breakfast burrito in the morning.
 You can pile it high with breakfast meats, eggs, cheese, and veggies.

-READ MORE: Blue Iguana Cantina Review
+READ MORE: BlueIguana Cantina Review

-14. Get to the Comedy Club Early
+14. Get to the Comedy Club Early.

 The Punchliner Comedy Club is located on deck 5 aft and has a large variety of seating.
 A good piece of advice is to get in the club early because they have really cool round couches that you and your party can grab and enjoy the show.

-15. Use the Jogging Track Early
+15. Use the Jogging Track Early.

-16. Use Room Service Carefully
+16. Use Room Service Carefully.

 There are some room service items that cost money and some that are complimentary.
-However, after 10 p.m., all of the items you order will have an after-hours service charge.
-So make sure you know what time it is when you’re ordering.
+However, after 10 p.m., all of the items you order will have an after-hours service charge, so make sure you know what time it is when you’re ordering.